TadiT7/treble_experimentations_wiki/Barnes-&-Noble-Nook-Tablet-10.1".md

 * WiFi: Works.
 * Display: Works, though screen size is retrieved incorrectly?
 Reports as a 14.1" display, so the DPI is off.
 Can be worked around with "Easy DPI Changer" or through the "Developer options" in the device settings with the values of "752 dp".
 * The battery drains quite too fast on Treble, even with the low battery power saving mode enabled, compared to the stock firmware.
 * The display will be in portrait mode on a fresh start.
-You'll have to allow screen rotation under "display" under device settings.
+You'll have to allow screen rotation under "display" under the device settings.

 # Tablet specs
 * Battery: up to 8.5 hours